sfermigier/awesome-foss-alternatives/README.md

 - [AFFiNE](https://github.com/toeverything/AFFiNE) ★16358 - There can be more than Notion and Miro.
 AFFiNE is a next-gen knowledge base that brings planning, sorting and creating all together.
 Privacy first, open-source, customizable and ready to use.
-(TypeScript, Mozilla Public License 2.0)
+(TypeScript, Mozilla Public License 2.0).
 - [AppFlowy](https://github.com/AppFlowy-IO/AppFlowy) ★35084 - AppFlowy is an open-source alternative to Notion.
 You are in charge of your data and customizations.
 Built with Flutter and Rust.
-(Rust, GNU Affero General Public License v3.0)
+(Rust, GNU Affero General Public License v3.0).
 - [MoinMoin](https://github.com/moinwiki/moin) ★254 - MoinMoin Wiki Development (2.0+), unstable, for production please use 1.9.x.
-(Python, Other)
+(Python, Other license).
-- [XWiki](https://github.com/xwiki/xwiki-platform) ★828 - The XWiki platform (Java, GNU Lesser General Public License v2.1)
+- [XWiki](https://github.com/xwiki/xwiki-platform) ★828 - The XWiki platform.
+(Java, GNU Lesser General Public License v2.1).
 - [MediaWiki](https://github.com/wikimedia/mediawiki) ★3435 - 🌻 The collaborative editing software that runs Wikipedia.
 Mirror from https://gerrit.wikimedia.org/g/mediawiki/core.
 See https://mediawiki.org/wiki/Developer_access for contributing.
-(PHP, Other)
+(PHP, Other license).

 ### Note-taking / Personal Knowledge Management (Evernote alternatives)